 I feel relatively calm about it thankfully, as I’m fortunate to have a steady job, priority grocery deliveries, family support, regular contact with friends, blogging projects, local walks, entertainment, etc to help pass the time.
 And we’ve pre-ordered our meat for Christmas from a farm we like, so that gives us peace of mind too.
 I still greatly miss seeing friends in person and visiting interesting places of course, nobody wants this.
 But right now my mother and I feel safe and comfortable, which is the important thing.
 We’re more prepared than the first time around, when the uncertainty and panic buying made it really difficult to begin with.
 So we know we can get through it, having done it once already.

 But for many other people it’s going to be a lot harder, due to physical and mental health issues, loneliness, loss of employment and business, financial worries, family and domestic problems, the loss of loved ones from the virus or other causes, and so on.
 So please do help others if you can, either by direct support or by charitable donations, because every little bit helps.
-And do also sign the petition by Mind calling on the Government to invest in a Winter Mental Health Support Package.

 And if you’re in a position where you’re struggling, then my thoughts are with you, and please know that you’re not alone.
 And don’t be afraid to seek help or support, there’s absolutely no shame in that.
 If you’re unable or too anxious to talk to someone you know, then there’s lots of advice and support available from the Samaritans, counsellors, mental health charities, other charities relevant to disabilities and health conditions, support groups on social media, etc. I know it’s easier said than done – I’ve had to confide in friends about difficult things in the past, most of us have to at some point in our lives.
 But having any kind of support network, even if it’s just one person you can reach out and talk to when you need it, is a massive lifeline.
 Use it.